 Another explanation is that the light might slightly warm the eye area, helping to unclog blocked meibomian glands.
 The warmth may also destroy bacteria that clog glands and cause swelling.

-Although there is little evidence supporting LLLT’s efficacy in treating dry eye, the study showed no serious side effects.
+Although little evidence supports LLLT’s efficacy in treating dry eye, the study showed no serious side effects.
 This provides preliminary evidence that LLLT may be a safe and effective treatment.
-Some eye doctors are already using it alone or in combination with IPL.
+Some eye doctors already use it alone or in combination with IPL.

-Research on IPL suggests that it carries a low risk of complications or serious side effects.
+Research on IPL suggests it carries a low risk of complications or serious side effects.

 It is important to note that IPL therapy for dry eyes is a medical procedure, not a home remedy, and the devices used for this treatment are unavailable for home use.
 People should not try to perform light therapy at home.
 Doing so can cause eye injuries and burns.